- Business and Employment»

 - Assignment of Online Sales Duties.
 While pursuing sales online can be more efficient, it still requires that a specific person or group field and service inquiries and orders that are received.
 This is where businesses can easily fail in their online strategy.
 They have a beautiful and functioning website, but then drop the ball when it comes to service.

 - Marketing and Advertising.
 There are multiple marketing strategies that can be pursued to attract online sales.
 Standard Internet advertising such as banner ads and Google AdWords can bring easily measured traffic to a site.
-As discussed in Why Cold Calling is Dying and What It Means for Sales, content marketing and email marketing can help build inbound marketing inquiries.
+Content marketing and email marketing can help build inbound marketing inquiries.
 Native advertising, a hybrid of content and advertising, is a newer strategy that can work, albeit with cautions for disclosures.
-Ironically, offline advertising methods such as business gifts can even be used to encourage some customers to begin doing business with a company online.
+Ironically, offline advertising methods can even be used to encourage some customers to begin doing business with a company online.

 Disclaimer: Any examples used are for illustrative purposes only and do not suggest affiliation or endorsement.
 The author/publisher has used best efforts in preparation of this article.
 No representations or warranties for its contents, either expressed or implied, are offered or allowed and all parties disclaim any implied warranties of merchantability or fitness for your particular purpose.
 The advice, strategies and recommendations presented herein may not be suitable for you, your situation or business.
 Consult with a professional adviser where and when appropriate.
 The author/publisher shall not be liable for any loss of profit or any other damages, including but not limited to special, incidental, consequential, or other damages.
 So by reading and using this information, you accept this risk.